The Top 10 Rules Of Pickleball

-Once you figure out who is serving the ball and from where, there are more rules to regulate the serve itself.
+Once you figure out who is serving the ball and from where, there are more rules to regulate the service itself.

 Every serve must be dropped with one hand and hit with the other underhand from below the waist without bouncing, pass over the net, and bounce (past the non-volley line) within the diagonally opposite court.
+A server can hit the ball in either a forehand or backhand motion, so long as the serve is underhand.
+The next serve must be taken within 10 seconds of the score being announced.
 If any of these rules are violated, the server has committed a fault and must surrender service duty to their teammate or opponent according to the service sequence rules.

 4. Double Bounce Rule